Preschool Field Officer (PSFO) Service

 HOW DO I GET ONE OF THESE PLANS?

-• You need to visit your GP and ask the Doctor to complete a Chronic Disease Management Plan or a Mental Health Treatment Plan.
-You may need to book an extended consultation.
-To support your request, ensure your GP is aware that your child has ongoingdifficulties.
+• Visit your GP and ask the Doctor to complete a Chronic Disease Management Plan or a Mental Health Treatment Plan.
+To support your request, ensure the GP is aware that your child has ongoingdifficulties and has for at least six months.
+It can be helpful to ask your teacher for some notes/observations of your child.

 • Contact the allied health professional to make an appointment and say you will be using a Chronic Disease Management Plan or a Mental Health Treatment Plan.